 Our team uses git/Github, Jira, and Slack largely to both communicate and keep ourselves organized.

-Learning how to code typically requires endless hours of scouring Stack Overflow and lots of documentation to find answers for yourself.
+Learning how to code typically requires endless hours of scouring documentation to find answers for yourself.
 That skill definitely still comes in handy every day on the job.

 I love that I get to do a lot of coding every day.

 Working on front-end experiences is really creatively fulfilling for me.
-It’s exciting to know that people all over the country (and in other countries) are experiencing technology you work on every day and that they’re, hopefully, really enjoying it.
+It’s exciting to know that people all over the world are enjoying technology you work on every day.

 Getting to work with humble, hilarious, hard-working people all day – a team that cares as much about our work as we do each other – is definitely the most fun part of my job.